 Professional Mental Health Counseling

 The Professional Mental Health Counseling program at Lewis & Clark has a long-standing reputation in the community for educating professional counselors who are well-grounded in theory and skillful in providing sound clinical interventions.
 We train empathic and compassionate practitioners who through their creative leadership and advocacy contribute to the advancement of the counseling profession and the cause of social justice.

 We currently offer two programs in Professional Mental Health Counseling:

 Graduates of our programs understand that the following aspects of a person’s life are essential when reflecting upon how power, privilege and oppression impact the well-being of individuals and the relationships in their lives: physical ability, culture, race/ethnicity, social and political processes, socioeconomic status, exile/migration status, religious and spiritual beliefs, language, education, gender, sexual orientation and age.

-Since beginning my graduate study journey in the fall of 2007, I’ve felt welcomed, encouraged, and challenged by Lewis and Clark’s faculty, as well as my fellow students.
-From the building blocks of theory to the scaffolding of practical application, I’ve been supported by my mentors and peers to keep asking tough questions, keep up with or ahead of best practices research, and to give back to the counseling community I am so eager to participate in professionally.Erin Parker, M.S.
-‘09
+During my graduate study journey, I was welcomed, encouraged, and challenged by Lewis & Clark’s faculty, as well as my fellow students.
+From the building blocks of theory to the scaffolding of practical application, I was supported by my mentors and peers to keep asking tough questions, keep up with or ahead of best practices research, and to give back to the counseling community.Erin Parker, M.S. ’09

 Our programs are designed to meet the needs of students from diverse backgrounds who have a wide range of professional goals.
 Undergraduate degrees from a variety of disciplines in addition to psychology (e.g. communication, sociology, anthropology, foreign languages, religion, philosophy, education) can serve as the foundation for your new identity as a professional counselor.
 As you learn professional skills and enhance your own personal qualities, you gain the ability to make a real difference in the world, helping to change lives for the better.